Impeachment in California: Lucas Flattery Smith (Santa Cruz County Superior Court judge) in 1905

 In 1905, a special committee of the California Assembly ran an impeachment inquiry to investigate the possible impeachment of Santa Cruz County Superior Court Judge Lucas Flattery Smith.
 The committee was chaired by Assemblyman H. S. G. McCartney, with its other members being Assemblymen Thomas E. Atkinson, Robert Beardslee, John J. Burke, and Aubrey M. Lumley.

 Smith had first been appointed to his judgeship on September 3, 1893, to fill the vacancy left by the August 8, 1893 death in office of Judge Ferdinand Jay McCann.
 On November 4, 1896, Smith was elected to a full twelve-year term.

 Facing allegations of misconduct, on February 3, 1905, Smith himself petitioned that the Assembly appoint a special committee to investigate what he called, "the false and malicious charges preferred against me...made by this disreputable gang of cowardly and malicious scoundrels and notorious liars and slanderers."
 A total of twelve specific allegations of misconduct were presented to the Assembly on February 6 by Santa Cruz Attorney John H. Leonard.
 Among these were allegations of practicing "great partiality and favoritism" towards Charles M. Cassin, an attorney who practiced before his court and other misconduct on the bench; practicing "oppression and tyranny in his office" by "incorrectly and oppressively and without just cause" imprisoning two men "upon feigned, fictitious, and false" charges of contempt of court"; and various other actions and ruling as judge that were called into question.
-That day, Assemblyman George C. Cleveland introduced a resolution that cerated a special committee to run an impeachment inquiry into Smith.
+That day, Assemblyman George C. Cleveland introduced a resolution that created a special committee to run an impeachment inquiry into Smith.
 On February 7, Speaker Frank C. Prescott appointed the members of the special committee.

 The impeachment inquiry collected testimony, including testimony on behalf of the Smith's defense.
 Among those who testified before the special committee was Frederick A. Hihn.
 On March 7, 1905, the special committee recommended against impeachment for "want of sufficient evidence" to sustain the allegations brought against Smith.
 However Santa Cruz Surf editor Arthur A. Taylor wrote on September 4, 1905, that the hearings into Smith had resulted in, "a report embodying the most severe reprimand ever administered to a judge in the State."

 Remaining in office, Smith would be re-elected on November 3, 1908, in a three-way race against Nathan L. Griest Carl E. Lindsay, with Smith winning 3,028 votes to Lindsay's 1,692 and Griest's 374 votes.
 In 1914, he lost his run for a further term, being unseated by Benjamin K. Knight Jr.